LiliaFramework/Lilia/documentation/docs/libraries/lia.menu.md

 **Purpose**

-Gets the currently active menu.
+Gets the currently active menu and the selected item if the mouse is hovering over it.

 **Parameters**